-Are you wondering if you should choose Diamondback Trace or Diamondback Trace Comp?
+Should you choose Diamondback Trace or Diamondback Trace Comp?
 Both are classified as hybrid bikes for road and mountain rides.
-These two bikes are coming from the same series, but the regular Diamondback Trace is quite significantly cheaper and more affordable than Diamondback Trace Comp.
+These two bikes come from the same series, but the regular Diamondback Trace is significantly cheaper and more affordable than Diamondback Trace Comp.
 So, what is the difference between the cheaper and the more expensive model?
-Is the pricier model really better?
+Is the pricier model better?

 Similar Frames, Different Forks